helibu/Media-Sharing-web/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+## Learn More

+You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

+To learn React, check out the [React documentation](https://reactjs.org/).

+### Code Splitting

+This section has moved here: https://facebook.github.io/create-react-app/docs/code-splitting

+### Analyzing the Bundle Size

+This section has moved here: https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size

+### Making a Progressive Web App

+This section has moved here: https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app

+### Advanced Configuration

+This section has moved here: https://facebook.github.io/create-react-app/docs/advanced-configuration

+### Deployment

+This section has moved here: https://facebook.github.io/create-react-app/docs/deployment

+### `npm run build` fails to minify

+This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

 ## Features of this project

 ### Register and login
+Users can register to the web and log in through a server host on google cloud.
 ![register_feature](http://g.recordit.co/v1Eey0Xply.gif)

 ### Create a image post or video post
+Users can upload image and video posts to the server.
 ![post_feature](http://g.recordit.co/huvShF7FRo.gif)

 ### Posts on the map
+Google map api is used to display the posts by location on the map.
 ![](https://thumbs.gfycat.com/SoftWellmadeIndusriverdolphin-size_restricted.gif)